opendocsg/slw-judgments-backfill/2012_SGCA_61/report.md

 33     The Judge was of the view that the damage was indicative of travelling at an excessive speed.
 In our view, however, the evidence with regard to damage was equivocal.
 We do not disagree that a motorcycle travelling at an excessive speed, crashing head first into a minibus, _could_ result in severe damage to the front of the motorcycle.
 However, it is also clear that in view of the size and structure of a motorcycle, it is possible that a motorcycle travelling at an acceptable speed _might also_ suffer severe damage if a head on collision occurred, _especially if there was insufficient time on the motorcyclist’s part to apply the brakes._ Indeed, such a scenario could have arisen in this case if the motorcycle was very close to the minibus when the minibus moved in front of the motorcycle.
 In such

 a scenario, the motorcycle would still have crashed into the minibus _despite_ the motorcyclist having applied the brakes when he was travelling at a speed which was not excessive.
-The analogy can be made to the hypothetical situation set out in the Singapore High Court decision of _Ong Bee Nah v Won Siew Wan_ [2005] 2 SLR(R) 455 (“ _Ong Bee Nah_ ”), where the court was of the view that a driver would not be negligent in the scenario where a child had suddenly run across the road and was hit by the driver’s vehicle, if the child was in fact too close to the vehicle.
+The analogy can be made to the hypothetical situation set out in the Singapore High Court decision of _Ong Bee Nah v Won Siew Wan_ <span class="citation">[2005] 2 SLR(R) 455</span> (“ _Ong Bee Nah_ ”), where the court was of the view that a driver would not be negligent in the scenario where a child had suddenly run across the road and was hit by the driver’s vehicle, if the child was in fact too close to the vehicle.

 34     We would here again point to the dearth of further relevant evidence that would have allowed the court to better assess the present factual matrix.
 There was no expert evidence led to demonstrate that damage of the sort shown in the photographs could _only_ be caused by a motorcycle travelling above 50kmh.
 With regard to road traffic accident claims, the need for a practitioner to gather as much factual based evidence as possible in order to reduce the litigation risk to his client was emphasised in a recent article (see Jonathan Aspinall, “Knocked down twice” _New Law Journal_ , 22 June 2012, p 826) (“ _Aspinall_ ”)).
 In the article, the learned author states, with reference to the recent English Court of Appeal decision of _Rehill v Rider Holdings Limited_ [2012] EWCA Civ 628, as follows (see _Aspinall_ at p 827):